kat-kan/szkola-testow/README.md

 Module 3 shows concept of TDD, BDD, ATDD (focuses mostly on TDD).
 It mentions some practices to polish the programming skills - katas, pair programming, coding dojo.

 ### module 3 homework
 - Part 1 : Watch a video with TDD solution to a kata then try to solve it on your own.
+Commit after each TDD cycle.
+Delete your solution and try again :)
 - Part 2 (for volunteers only) : Try to solve another kata using TDD.